More on Antidepressants

 Trazodone is a serotonin reuptake inhibitor and is also a 5-HT2 receptor antagonist.
 This results in more serotonin to stimulate other nerves.
 This medication has sedative and antidepressant properties.

 Nefazodone works by inhibiting the uptake by nerves of serotonin and norepinephrine.
 Nefazodone is chemically related to trazodone, and shares its actions.
-Compared with trazodone, nefazodone has a lesser risk of priapism.
+Nefazodone has a lesser risk of priapism.

 Noradrenergic and Specific Serotonergic Antidepressants